ntustison/PaperANTsX/Text/discussion.md

 and training (ANTsRNet/ANTsPyNet); and visualization and statistical analysis of the results (ANTsR/ANTsPy).

-\textcolor{black}{It is the comprehensiveness of ANTsX that provides several advantages over much of the deep learning work that is currently taking place in medical imaging.
-In other words, various steps in the deep learning training processing (e.g., data augmentation, preprocessing) can all be performed within the same ecosystem where such important details as header information for image geometry are treated the same.} In contrast, related work [@Rebsamen:2020aa] described and evaluated a similar thickness measurement pipeline.
+Using ANTsX, various steps in the deep learning training processing (e.g., data augmentation, preprocessing) can all be performed within the same ecosystem where such important details as header information for image geometry are treated the same.
+In contrast, related work [@Rebsamen:2020aa] described and evaluated a similar thickness measurement pipeline.
 However, due to the lack of a complete processing and analysis framework, training data was generated using the FreeSurfer stream, deep learning-based brain segmentation